 The systematic observation of patients is one of the cornerstones of these techniques.
 Known as the Functional Behavior Analysis (FBA), most ABAs will begin their treatment by making consistent, careful observations of the patient in their natural environment.
 The FBA can also be informed by observations made by other caregivers and from reports or interviews with the patient.

-The particular tools used to implement the consequences might include:
+The tools used to implement the consequences might include:

-- Discrete Trial Training (DTT) – Involves breaking down complex behaviors into a number of elements, which are separately and sequentially reinforced to build up into the desired behavior.
+- Discrete Trial Training (DTT): In discrete trial training, an ABA breaks down complex behaviors into a number of elements, which are separately and sequentially reinforced to build up into the desired behavior.

-- Pivotal Response Treatment (PRT) – Rather than targeting specific behaviors, PRT involves a holistic examination of motivations and responsiveness in the patient.
+- Pivotal Response Treatment (PRT): Rather than targeting specific behaviors, pivotal response treatmentinvolves a holistic examination of motivations and responsiveness in the patient.

-- Natural Environment Training (NET) – NET uses reward systems already established in the patient’s life and pairs them with desired behaviors to create a naturalistic pattern of behavior response.
+- Natural Environment Training (NET): Natural environment training uses reward systems already established in the patient’s life and pairs them with desired behaviors to create a naturalistic pattern of behavior response.

 Creativity is a valuable trait for an applied behavior analyst.
 Working in natural environments, they are constantly assessing methods to modify behaviors, and experimenting with new techniques all the time.
 The field is constantly evolving.